Join our live demo!Here

 A traditional message broker also allows for external connections.
 This means that it can connect to other systems and services that may be running on different platforms or in different locations.
 This allows for messages to be exchanged between different systems and services in a seamless and efficient manner.

 These features of message brokers lend them to be an essential component of large-scale systems.
 There are different types of message brokers.

 Apache Kafka is an open-source distributed event streaming platform that follows a publish-subscribe messaging model.
 This means that message senders publish their messages without any idea of the receivers.
 The receivers subscribe to the type of messages they need without knowing the sender.
 Kafka acts as an intermediary between these publishers and subscribers.
 The publisher’s messages are sent through topics, which are essentially pipelines for messages.

-Kafka implements partitions across different message brokers in the distributed system.
-So one topic can have many partitions and these partitions are stored in different brokers.
-The master system like Zookeeper can then orchestrate allocation of data to these partitions based on laid-down rules.
-Take for example a system for sending match updates as they happen.
+Kafka implements partitions across different brokers (Kafka servers/nodes) in a distributed manner.
+One topic can have many partitions and these partitions are stored in different brokers.
+The quorum system is the Zookeeper which orchestrates the allocation of data to these partitions based on laid-down rules.
+Take, for example, a system for sending match updates as they happen.
 You could design the system with a topic called `match-updates` that has partitions for every team playing.
 These partitions can then be distributed across the message brokers in the system.

 Kafka has two main components:

 Apache Kafka is a distributed messaging platform that can be used to build a wide variety of applications and systems.
 One of the key advantages of using Kafka is its ability to handle high volumes of data and support real-time data processing, making it a great choice for big data and streaming applications.
 This section goes over the different types of applications that can be built using Apache Kafka.